DUDEDEPP863/WHSTechNotes/journal.md

+# MAy 12,2025
+helps you grasp the main ideas and central themes of a text

 # May 5, 2025
 100 men should theoretically be cabable of taking down 1 adult male gorilla.
 Additionally my answer behind my theory is the fact that its 100 men versus one singular mamal.
 I believe any mamal wouldn't have the opportunity to go against 100 prime adult males.